cometbft/cometbft/CONTRIBUTING.md

 temporary value.
 Also keep in mind potential data races when doing so.

 Finally, **use expensive operations like `fmt.Sprintf` sparingly**, as this can have a meaningful performance impact on a running production system.
-Consider and example where one may call `fmt.Sprintf` when logging something at **debug**
+Consider an example where one may call `fmt.Sprintf` when logging something at **debug**
 level: even though an operator has configured their system to only log at **info** level and above, the expensive `fmt.Sprintf` calls will still take place, potentially slowing the system down.
 In such instances, consider printing